All Episodes

 Well, I'm not a psychic, so you'd have to give me 45 minutes to discern what your next question is.

-That's the length of a TRP session.
+That's the length of a TRB session.

-My next question was obviously going to be, for the sake of the audience, if there was a test, a single test of something that blew out part of the atmosphere, can you tell me whether that is connected with HAARP and we need to worry about that?
+My next question was obviously going to be, for the sake of the audience, if there was a test, a single test of something that blew out part of the atmosphere, can you tell me whether that is connected with HARP and we need to worry about that?

-It is not connected with HAARP, no.
+It is not connected to HAARP, no.

-It was connected with a Star Wars initiative It was a desperate, almost an act to keep up with the Joneses.
+It was a desperate, almost an act to keep up with the Joneses.

 I won't say who the Joneses were.